 In the 1950s, '60s and '70s several of the finest Victorian houses in Mansion Hill were demolished to make way for large modern buildings.
-Fearful of further erosion of the residential and architectural character of this historic neighborhood, residents petitioned the City to designate Mansion Hill as a historic district.
+Fearful of further erosion of the residential and architectural character of this historic neighborhood, residents petitioned the c-ity to designate Mansion Hill as a historic district.
 The Common Council designated Mansion Hill as Madison's first historic district in 1976.

-The City subsequently created four more historic districts: Third Lake Ridge in 1979, University Heights in 1985, Marquette Bungalows in 1994, and First Settlement in 2002.
+The city subsequently created four more historic districts: Third Lake Ridge in 1979, University Heights in 1985, Marquette Bungalows in 1994, and First Settlement in 2002.

-Since designating the Bradley House 1 as the city's first local landmark property in 1971, the City has been designating specific buildings, archaeological sites, and objects of historic distinction as landmarks.
+Since designating the Bradley House 1 as the city's first local landmark property in 1971, the city has been designating specific buildings, archaeological sites, and objects of historic distinction as landmarks.
 There are currently 182 local landmarks in the city.

 Landmarks and Local Historic Districts were created to retain and enhance buildings and areas that are historically or architecturally significant.
 Today, the Landmarks Commission must approve exterior work to landmark buildings and buildings within the local historic districts, including alterations, additions, new structures, and demolitions.
 They also approve work that may impact designated archaeological sites or other landmark sites.
-They also make recommendations to the Plan Commission on whether new development adjacent to landmark properties is too large and visually intrusive and provide their findings on the historic value of any buildings proposed for demolition within the city.
-These approvals help to protect the character of buildings, streetscapes, and neighborhoods and constitute a majority of the City's preservation efforts.
+They make recommendations to the Plan Commission on whether new development adjacent to landmark properties is too large and visually intrusive and provide their findings on the historic value of any buildings proposed for demolition within the city.
+These approvals help to protect the character of buildings, streetscapes, and neighborhoods and constitute a majority of the city's preservation efforts.

 Madison also has 121 properties individually listed in the National Register of Historic Places, 29 National Register Archaeological and Historic Districts, and seven National Historic Landmarks.
-National Register properties may be eligible for Federal and/ or State tax credits to finance certified rehabilitation projects.
-National Register designations sometimes overlap local designations, but where they do not the City has no review authority regarding historic preservation activities.
+National Register properties may be eligible for Federal and/or State tax credits to finance certified rehabilitation projects.
+National Register designations sometimes overlap local designations, but where they do not the City Landmarks Commission does not oversee treatment of these properties based on their historic status and the Preservation Planner is only integrated into the process when requested by the staff or committees with review authority (zoning, building inspection, Parks Commission, Urban Design Commission, Plan Commission).